 Takeaways

 In communities where corners are gathering points, the neighborhood is safer for everyone, because people in cars realize they are guests on the street, and act accordingly.
-Families are more secure about their children being out alone or with friends...there are many eyes on the streets.
-The phrase, "It takes a village to raise a child" is a reality, not just a wish.
+Families are more secure about their children being out alone or with friends and there are many more eyes on the street.
+The phrase, "It takes a village to raise a child" becomes a reality, not just a wish.

 You are where you sit: Zurich shows us how